Dark-Knight-Rises/Logseq/pages/Operating System.md

 	- It is responsible for the execution of all the processes.
 Resource allocation, CPU management, and file management.
 	- The purpose of an operating system is to provide an environment in which the user can execute the programs in an efficient manner.
 - ## Types of OS
 	- There are five types of OSs.
-Batch OS, multiprogramming, multitasking, Real time movies and time schedules.
+Batch OS, multiprogramming, multitasking, Real time and, time sharing os.
 	-